What Is the Difference Between Cash Transfers & In-Kind Benefits?

-An in-kind transfer is also a type of public spending to help specific populations, but in the form of goods and services -- for free or at a reduced rate -- rather than in cash.
+An in-kind transfer is also a type of public spending to help specific populations.
+Unlike a cash transfer, it takes the form of specific goods and services, which recipients get for free or at a reduced rate.
 One example of a U.S. in-kind transfer program is Medicare, which subsidizes health care for senior citizens and the disabled.
 Veterans' benefits and Stafford student loans are other examples.

 Exploring Targeted Uses

 By giving in-kind transfers, governments specify how individuals must use public assistance dollars.
 For example, Stafford student loans can only be used to finance college education, and Medicare benefits only cover the medical costs of those who are taking care of their health.
 The major benefit is that the program administrator can be certain that the benefit is used for the purpose for which it is meant.

 On the other hand, in-kind programs have sometimes been deemed “paternalistic” because they dictate that people spend assistance money on things governments deem most necessary.
 Nevertheless, the vast majority of federal and state assistance programs are in the form of in-kind benefits.

 A Case For Freedom of Choice

 Through various pieces of research, economists have consistently found that cash transfers make the recipients happier than in-kind benefits.
 A lot of this is due to freedom of choice.
 An individual who receives unemployment benefits, for instance, is free to spend that money in any way, whether by defraying immediate living expenses or by investing the money.